 We also discuss the contraceptive implant (Nexplanon), which is a flexible rod the size of a matchstick inserted under the skin of the arm, which lasts up to three years.
 The American Academy of Pediatrics has actually designated the IUD and the contraceptive implant as appropriate first line methods of birth control for teens.
 There are also shots like Depo-Provera, which you get every three months, or the NuvaRing, which a young woman inserts into her vagina and has all the hormonal effects of the birth control pills.
 If she doesn’t feel comfortable using a tampon, however, then the Ring might not appeal to her.
 It all depends on the young woman, and it should be her decision, not the provider’s or her mother’s.
 She needs to feel comfortable, safe, and confident with the method that she chooses.

-Birth control won’t prevent STDs.
+Q: Birth control won’t prevent STIs.
 What should girls know about preventing infection?

-This topic tends by default to be something that we— as OB/GYNs—only discuss with girls, but we should talk to boys about this as well because it affects them too.
+Burke: This topic tends by default to be something that we— as OB/GYNs—only discuss with girls.
+But we should talk to boys about this as well because it affects them too.
 Boys need to protect themselves from sexually transmitted infections and to be aware of the risk of pregnancy, so we should be sharing knowledge with them as well, emphasizing that the responsibility is on both members of the couple.
+Birth control for guys is incredibly important.
 Boys should understand the proper role and use of condoms so they protect themselves, first and foremost.